agalindoc/Ninja-Trader-8/indicators/README.md

 ![image](https://user-images.githubusercontent.com/69223009/134590893-2ed9b370-3261-4406-b000-f6e763c346af.png)

 This is an initial version that needs improvements but right now it helps me to find divergencies without the need to focus on it (simplifies my trading)

+## SendTelegramMsg.cs
+This is just the simplest way to get alerts from NinjaTrader in your telegram bot.\
+Replace:
+* the Telegram ID by your ID  (@RawDataBot start then type anything and it will show your ID)\
+* the Telegram Token by the token of your bot where you will get the messages (@BotFather -> start -> /newbot -> type the bot name and it will show you the token)